Olympus E-500 versus Olympus E-510

 |Panasonic L1 (⇒ lft | rgt)||optical||no||2.5||207||fixed||no||4000||3.0||13||no|

 So how do things add up?
-Is there a clear favorite between the Olympus E-500 and the Olympus E-500?
+Is the Olympus E-500 better than the Olympus E-510 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Less heavy: Is lighter (by 59g or 11 percent) and hence easier to carry around.